-Day 01: Flight into Paro.
+Day 01: Flight into Paro from Delhi/Calcutta or Bangkok.
 Birding along the Pa Chhu.

 Day 03: Thimphu to Punakha.
 Birding at Dochu La, Lampelri Botanical Park and Punakha.